-Yarbrough Architectural Resources (Yarbrough) prepared a Cultural Landscape Report (CLR) for the proposed Project in February 2023 (Yarbrough, 2023).
+Yarbrough Architectural Resources (Yarbrough) prepared a Cultural Landscape Report (CLR) for the proposed Project in February 2023 and a revised version in September 2023 (Yarbrough, 2023).
 The CLR is a technical study informing Section 106 of the National Historic Preservation Act (NHPA) and National Environmental Policy Act (NEPA) compliance by the Corps, San Francisco District and the CEQA compliance led by Marin County Parks and Open Space District.
 The CLR's contents follow Part 1.
-Guidance from A Guide to Cultural Landscape Reports: Contents, Process, and Techniques (USDOI-NPS, 1998).
+Guidance from A Guide to Cultural Landscape Reports: Contents, Process, and Techniques (USDOINPS, 1998).